hardwario/website/content/projects/smart-washing-machine.en.md

 3. [Pair the Core Module with the USB Dongle]({{< ref "/academy/how-to-pair-kit.en.md" >}}).
 Right after pairing it, you will see that your Core Module changed Alias to **washing-machine-detector**. 👌

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566368246/projects/smart-washing-machine/image4.png" alt = "BigClown Playground devices list" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566368246/projects/smart-washing-machine/image4.png" alt = "HARDWARIO Playground devices list" >}}

 ## Get it started in the Node-RED